August 6, 2020 by Lucette Talamas

-10 Tips to Maintain, Not Gain, Weight During the Holidays
+10 Tips for Avoiding Weight Gain During the Holidays

 While the holidays are usually not the best time to try and lose weight, it is possible to avoid gaining weight.
 Here are 10 tips to help you prevent packing on the pounds from all the food and drink that’s plentiful during the holiday season.
 The goal is to maintain your current weight.